 During the outbreak of coronavirus (COVID-19), our priority is the health, safety and well-being of our residents, businesses and staff.

-We will follow guidance provided by the government and Public Health England whilst working to continue providing public services.
+We are following government guidance whilst working to continue providing public services.
 Some services will be affected, however, especially in places where residents usually gather together.

 Details of service changes are given below – last updated at 8am, Wednesday 12 May 2021.

 |Service or location||Status|

 The Civic Offices in New Road, Grays is closed for face-to-face services and public meetings.

 During this time we ask all residents, wherever possible, to get services and information online.
 It is vital we keep phone lines free for our most vulnerable residents who normally receive face-to-face support – go to support for vulnerable residents.